rafaeltedesco/youtube-azure-ai-translate/README.md

   docker compose up -d
 ```

-If you haven't changed the `PORgitT` variable in the .env file, you can now access the application on `PORT 3000`.
+If you haven't changed the `PORT` variable in the .env file, you can now access the application on `PORT 3000`.

 One last point: you cold start testing the API using the _aiTranslate.http_ file, located inside the [httpClient folder](./httpClient/aiTranslate.http)